Professor in Comparative Politics, Department of Political Science, University of Copenhagen

 For more details and to apply, see this document

-Assistant/Associate Tenure Track, Philosophy of Law at McMaster University
+Assistant/Associate Tenure Track, Philosophy of Law at McMaster University - Canada

 The Department of Philosophy at McMaster University seeks to hire a philosopher of law at the rank of Assistant or Associate Professor, Tenure Track.
 The department will also consider social or political philosophers whose research forefronts law and legal institutions.
 We understand philosophy of law broadly to include not only general jurisprudence but also philosophical work focused on particular areas of law, including, but not limited to: constitutional law, criminal law, contract law, discrimination law, human rights law, international law, labor law, property law, and tort law.
 We are especially interested in scholars with expertise in feminist jurisprudence, Indigenous law, or the law as it relates to race.
 The normal teaching load in the Philosophy Department is 2 courses per term (4 per academic year), plus graduate supervision.